mantidproject/documents/Project-Management/ShortTermStaffTasks.md

 - A better PR build dashboard for the offce wall display [Nick]
 - More/Better IBEX - Mantid integration.
 [Sam]
 - Improve clang-format integration with git hooks [Martyn]
+- Allow the GetNegMuMuonicXRD to allow for multiple data sets [Anthony]

 ## Tasks Assigned to Staff